cabal-club/cable/wire.md

 `post_type` MUST be set to `1`.

-A client interpreting this post MUST only perform a local deletion of the referenced posts if the author (`post.public_key`) matches the author of the post to be deleted (i.e. only the user who authored a post may delete it).
+A host interpreting this post MUST only perform a local deletion of the referenced posts if the author (`post.public_key`) matches the author of the post to be deleted (i.e. only the user who authored a post may delete it).